HouseTrip/housetrip.github.com/_posts/2014-09-20-resn-routemaster.md

 summary: |
   Adding lightweight state change notifications to the REST architecture style can alleviate some of its performance limitations, without violating its principles.
-It also obviates the tempation to revert from a RESTful, domain- centric resource oriented architecture to an RPC-style, function-centric microservice architecture.
+It also obviates the temptation to revert from a RESTful, domain- centric resource oriented architecture to an RPC-style, function-centric microservice architecture.